NNairIITK/TCL_VMD_SCRIPTS/README.md

-# TCL_VMD_SCRIPTS
+# TCL_VMD_scripts
-A few useful vmd trajectory analysis scripts
+Some of useful tcl scripts to analyse data from VMD